hashim222/hash-dental-care/README.md

 * # UX

     * ## Entity Relationship Model
-        * before I started this project, I created a relationship entity for a Django apps, which helped me determine that what models fields are needed for this project.
+        * Before I started this project, I created a relationship entity for a Django apps, which helped me determine that what models fields are needed for this project.

             ![website's database diagram](static/images/readme-file-images/Database-diagram.png)